 Another creative photography idea is to introduce a mirror into your portraiture.
 You can use the mirror to frame your subject, creating a frame within a frame.
 This is great for self-portraits too.

 8. Create Spooky Scenes With Smoke

-Smoke is another element you can use when you’re looking for photography ideas.
+Smoke is another element you can use when looking for photography ideas.
 With its many connotations, you can use smoke to add mystery and danger to your photos.

 First things first, be careful.
 Real smoke is dangerous, so it is best to use artificial alternatives like dry ice or aerosol sprays.
 Incense sticks are another option.

 You can use smoke to bring a spooky atmosphere to your still life photos.
 Or, you can use lights to highlight the patterns of the smoke.
 Add mystery to your images using smoke to conceal elements of your scene.